 1. Always, always consider things from his perspective.

 Why?
 Because it makes you smart, and able to see very quickly if he cares about you; or is hanging with you for the wrong reasons.
-This is an essential skill to become outstanding and successful in life.
+This is an essential skill to become good with people.
 Try hard to understand where another person is coming from, feel what problems they might have.
 Try to see what their motivations are.
 Prepare to be wrong about this more often than not.
 But the point is not to be right.
 The point is to start.
 To care.
 Eventually, you might get 10% better at it.
 That’s an enormous difference from most humans, who never try.

 2. Re-sensitise yourself.